niespodd/browser-fingerprinting/README.md

 More advanced web scrapers make use of residential proxies and implement complex evasion techniques to fool anti-bot software to think that the web scraper is a real user.
 No detection mechanism exists to get around this due to technical limitation of web browsers.

 In this case, most of the time the vendor will be only able to **cluster the bad traffic** by finding patterns in bot traffic and behavior.
+This is where browser fingerprinting comes into play.
 The problem with banning the traffic here is that it may turn out to be a risky operation when bots are successfully mimicking real users.
 There is a chance that **by blocking bots the website will become unavailable to real visitors**.

 ### *Gateways, captchas & co*